 - Build on the strengths of the existing systems

-- Align to changing market demands
+- Align with changing market demands

 Case in point: After IncreMedical acquired Medadept, Velvetech helped them extend their suite of apps with mHealth solutions so they could target a wider audience and enhance user experience.